MattJmt/MTI-Gait-Kinematics/README.md

 The [MTI-Report](https://github.com/MattJmt/MTI-Gait-Kinematics/blob/main/MTI-Report.pdf)  gives more context to MS and the relevance of such a wearable device to monitor its symptoms.
-Password to the report available upon request.

 The IMU accelerations are read and calibrated in [MPU9250_Calibration.ino](https://github.com/MattJmt/MTI-Gait-Kinematics/blob/main/MPU9250_calibration/MPU9250_calibration.ino) and are then filtered using the ```scipy.signal``` *butter()* and *sosfiltfilt()* functions in ```Serial.py```, after which step count and period, along with a 3D kinematic animation, are displayed in ```Model.py```.
 ![Unfilt and Filt accelerations](https://github.com/MattJmt/MTI-Gait-Kinematics/assets/80914835/6d27883d-429d-45c2-8436-1d108b7f9d3d)